Stevebattlewars/chat-party/README.md

 ---

 **Note:** This application is designed for educational and demonstration purposes.
-For production use, additional security measures and performance optimizations may be required.
+For production use, additional security measures and performance optimizations may be required. # Updated for deployment